Posts

 Image

-Krishna explained about the three gunas or characteristics of nature viz.
-Satva, Rajo and Tamo on various occasions in the Bhagavad Gita.
-He declares that no living being on earth or the higher celestial abodes of this material realm is free from the influence of these three gunas (18.40).
+K rishna explained about the three gunas or characters of nature viz. satva , rajo and tamo on various occasions in the Bhagavad Gita.
+He declares that no living being on earth or the higher celestial abodes of this material realm are free from the influence of these three gunas (18.40).
 This implies that at any given point of time we are under the influence of one guna or another.
-Krishna cautioned (3.27-3.29) that karmas (actions) in all situations are performed by the gunas ; one who is deluded by ahankaar thinks 'I am kartha (doer)'.
-One who knows that gunas interact with gunas is not attached.
-Gunas have the ability to hypnotize us and under their influence we are attached to the functions of gunas .
-In chapters seventeen and eighteen, some functions of gunas like worship, food, yagna, tapah (of body, speech and mind), daan (charity), knowledge, karma, kartha , intellect, dhruti (fortitude) and happiness, were explained.
-Krishna gave a way fo...
+Krishna said that karmas (actions) in all situations are performed by the gunas ; one who is deluded by ahankaar thinks ‘I am karta (doer)’ (3.27-3.29).
+The wise who understand this are not attached.
+The gunas have the subtle power to hypnotize us and under their influence we are attached to the functions of gunas .
+In chapters seventeen and eighteen, some functions of gunas like worship, food, yajna , tapah (of body, speech and mind), daan (charity), knowledge, karma , karta , intellect, dhruti (fortitude) and happiness, were explained.
+Krishna offers a path forward and encouraged us to t...

 241. Contours of Happiness